mdhasanuzzamanbp/commercial-retail-site-due-diligence-wake-county/README.md

 - Road class (State and City road classification)
 - Road speed

 The resulting road-access assessment was incorporated into the overall site suitability evaluation.
-The first priority was to select the parcels who has state road access.
+The priority was to select the parcels who has state road access.
 When there is no state road access in that case speed was considered the second priority.

 ## 3. Weighted Multi-Criteria Evaluation